Alveston, South Gloucestershire

 A first for the county

 Alveston is South Gloucestershires's first wind park!
-Three elegant turbines, up and running from December 2017 - almost twelve years after neighbouring Gloucestershire's first windmill.
+Three elegant turbines, up and running from December 2017 - over twenty years after neighbouring Gloucestershire's first windmill.

 And it's a great site too - near the junction of the M4 and M5 motorways.